Creeping eruption is a human infection with dog or cat hookworm larvae (immature worms).

 Anti-parasitic medicines may be used to treat the infection.

 Creeping eruption often goes away by itself over weeks to months.
-Treatment helps the infection go away more quickly.
+Treatment with anti-parasitic medicines helps the infection go away more quickly.

 Creeping eruption may lead to these complications: